pmk0625/Master/Ottergram/README.md

 Following program is simple example of Front-Web Development.

-This project shows gallery of photos.
+This project shows gallery of photos with specific fonts and sizes.

 Display Pictures, Fonts, Click on different images to display on main screen and etc.